jonaprieto/specs/src/architecture/layers/resources.md

 A candidate partial transaction is created, optionally using an Executable from the TEL.
 It is unbalanced.

 ### *Solving* (optionally using Executable from TEL)
 It gets balanced either by a solver node, or directly in the user wallet, optionally using an executable from the TEL.

+A solver node may or may not need knowledge of the viewing keys or nullifier keys of the involved resources; however, these may be necessary if a solver must prove certain predicates.

+Solver nodes or other agents may also *partially* balance a transaction, which needs to be fully balanced by another agent before becoming a Candidate Transaction.

 ### Candidate Transaction
 Once a set of partial candidate transactions are balanced, it becomes a Candidate Transaction.